M-Hawk/API-Web-Server/README.md

 **Idea**

-The Aim of this project is to provide better access for Rock Climbers, and in particular those who participate in the style of Bouldering to be able to have access to a tracking system, that logs their climbing and achievements as well as giving them the ability to access a database of information relating to the routes or problems, by seeking information on locations, difficulty and other pertinent information relevant to a particular route, and giving them the ability to add additional routes to the database for the benefit of all.
+The Aim of this project is to provide better access for Australian Rock Climbers, and in particular those who participate in the style of Bouldering to be able to have access to a tracking system, that logs their climbing and achievements as well as giving them the ability to access a database of information relating to the routes or problems, by seeking information on locations, difficulty and other pertinent information relevant to a particular route, and giving them the ability to add additional routes to the database for the benefit of all.

 The database is aimed to be mananged by members of the climbing community who have administration rights to ensure quality data integrity and resolve and issues that may arise.